timothyhull/breadpool-self-eval/docs/index.md

     In each NSO position, you can expect me to consistently exhibit and excel at:

-    - **Precision** - precise and accurate timing, precise and clear communication, and precise adherence to established policies and procedures.
+    - **Precision** - accurate timing, clear communication, and adherence to established policies and procedures.
     - **Attention to detail** - everything I do gets my absolute best effort; I do not take shortcuts, I ask questions when something seems wrong, and I do everything I can to preserve the integrity of the sport and the people within it.
     - **Thorough preparation** - I do not rely on past experience or wishful thinking to be sure I will do a good job at something.
 I accept the responsibility to thoroughly study and practice my assigned roles before every single opportunity I have to officiate.
     - **Rules and procedures knowledge and currency** - I keep current with rules and procedures updates, so I am ready to take and explain the correct actions for any given situation while applying the appropriate situational discretion and judgment to facilitate safe and fair gameplay.